-STERLING, Va. — U.S. Customs and Border Protection (CBP) Office of Field Operations (OFO) at Washington Dulles International Airport arrested a U.S. citizen Saturday who was wanted by the Prince William County, Va.
-Police Department for Fraud and Illegal Use of Credit Cards.
+STERLING, Va. — U.S. Customs and Border Protection (CBP), Office of Field Operations (OFO), at Washington Dulles International Airport arrested a Virginia man Wednesday who was wanted by the Henrico County, Va.
+Police Department for failure to appear on a Neglect of Child charge.

-Lorielle Germaine Lindsey 36, of Clinton, Va., arrived on a flight from St. Maarten.
-CBP officers determined Lindsey to be subject to a warrant of arrest issued the Prince William County Police Department for Fraud and Illegal Use of Credit Cards.
-The officers verified the validity of the warrant and confirmed extradition.
-Lindsey was arrested by CBP and turned over to Metropolitan Washington Airport Authority police for extradition.
+Dana Rashawn Burns, 31, of North Chesterfield, Va., arrived on a flight from Great Britain.
+CBP officers determined Burns to be subject to an arrest warrant issued by the Henrico County, Va.
+Police Department for failure to appear on a Neglect of Child charge.
+CBP officers verified the validity of the warrant and confirmed extradition.
+CBP officers arrested Burns and turned him over to Metropolitan Washington Airports Authority police officers for extradition.

-“The United States is a welcoming nation however; CBP remains ever vigilant in intercepting those travelers that our laws identify as needing further scrutiny,” said Christopher Hess, CBP port director for the Port of Washington Dulles.
+“The United States is a welcoming nation; however, CBP remains ever vigilant in intercepting those travelers that our laws identify as needing further scrutiny,” said Jerry Ficklin CBP assistant port director for the Port of Washington Dulles.

-CBP conducts inspection operations and intercepts currency, weapons, prohibited agriculture products or other illicit items, and on average arrests 22 wanted persons a day at U.S. Ports of entry nationwide.
+CBP conducts inspection operations and intercepts currency, weapons, prohibited agriculture products and other illicit items, and on average arrests 21 wanted persons a day at U.S. Ports of entry nationwide.

-Travelers are encouraged to visit CBP’s Travel pages to learn rules governing travel to and from the U.S.
+Travelers are encouraged to visit CBP’s Travel section to learn rules governing travel to and from the U.S.